MuhanadEldai/Ispcodes/priviacy-policy.md

 # Privacy Policy for ISP Codes

 **Effective Date:** 2025-02-14
-**Last Updated:** 2025-08-29
+**Last Updated:** 2025-11-5

 ## Introduction

 ISP Codes ("we," "our," or "us") provides a mobile application that displays ISP subscription codes for MTN, Zain, and Sudani users.
-This Privacy Policy explains our commitment to user privacy.
+This Privacy Policy explains our data practices and commitment to user privacy.

-## No Data Collection
+## Data Collection Through Third-Party Services

-We want to be perfectly clear: **ISP Codes does not collect, store, or process any user data.** Our app is designed with privacy as a core principle.
+While ISP Codes does not directly collect user data, our app uses third-party services that may collect certain information:

-### What We Don't Collect:
+### What May Be Collected:

-- ❌ Personal information (name, email, phone number)
-- ❌ Device identifiers (Advertising ID, device ID)
+#### Through Google AdMob (Advertising):
+- **Device identifiers** and advertising IDs
+- **Phone number** and telephony information
+- IP address and network information
+- Usage data for ad personalization and measurement

+#### Through Firebase Services:
-- ❌ Location data
+- **Crash reports** and performance data (anonymous)
-- ❌ Usage analytics
+- **Device information** for analytics
+- App usage statistics

+### Local-Only Operation
+- All subscription codes are loaded from local app assets
-- ❌ Any other user data
+- No user accounts or registration required
+- All preferences stored locally on your device
+- No data transmitted to our servers (we don't have servers)

 ## Third-Party Services

 ### Google AdMob
 We use **Google AdMob** to display advertisements.
-While we don't collect any data, AdMob may process information according to their own policies when serving ads.
+AdMob may process information according to their own policies when serving ads.

 *Google's Privacy Policy: https://policies.google.com/privacy*